ir-g/ir-g.github.io/code.md

 <div class="project">
   <h3>eCrackers</h3>
   <p>
-    eCrackers is a project made at Hack the Holidays 2, as virtual accelerometer-triggered Christmas Crackers, using NodeJS with the Socket.io library .
-Developed by Tim Stallard, Freddie Brown and Isaac Reid-Guest.
+    eCrackers is a project as a web-based service with accelerometer-triggered virtual "Christmas Crackers", using NodeJS with the Socket.io library.
+Developed by Tim Stallard, Freddie Brown and Isaac Reid-Guest as part for Hack the Holidays 2.

     <ul>
       <li><a href="https://github.com/terminal-velocity/eCrackers">Github</a></li>